sebasvila/fif/content/posts/facing-leadscrew-bearing/index.en.md

 slug: "facing-leadscrew-bearing"
 coverImage: P1040963.JPG
 tags:
+  - machine.leinen-lz4sb
-- leinen LZ4SB
+  - technology.milling
-- tech.milling
+  - work.overhauling
 categories:
-- machine overhauling
-- boley leinen LZ4SB
+  - machines and metalworking
 keywords:
   - boring head
   - Wohlhaupter
 ---
 The Leinen LZ4SB leadscrew is supported by two bearings.
 One of them, the corresponding to the adjusting end, has been eroded maybe for a deficient lubrication.
 This need to be faced again to recover the